Sailing at the 1972 Summer Olympics – Soling

 The Soling was a sailing event on the Sailing at the 1972 Summer Olympics program in Kiel-Schilksee.
 Seven races were scheduled.
 Only six races were sailed due to weather conditions.
-80 sailors, on 26 boats, from 26 nation competed.
+80 sailors, on 26 boats, from 26 nations competed.

 Race schedule

 Because of insufficient wind the scheduled race in the Soling was postponed on 5 September 1972.
-Due to the interruption of the Games on 6 September 1972, the race was postponed till 7 September.
-Then the race conditions were unsuitable.
-Heavy fog and poor wind conditions made it not possible to race until 8 September.
+Due to the interruption of the Games on 6 September 1972 because of the Munich massacre, the race was postponed till 7 September.
+On that date, the race conditions were unsuitable.
+Heavy fog and poor wind conditions made it impossible to race until 8 September.
 Finally for the Soling only six regattas took place.
-Also the medal ceremony was also postponed until 8 September.
+The medal ceremony was also postponed until 8 September.